curl/curl/tests/FILEFORMAT.md

 remember that the ordinary variables are expanded before the include happens so `%LOGDIR` and the others can be used in the include line.

-The file name cannot contain `%` as that letter is used to end the name for the include instruction:
+The filename cannot contain `%` as that letter is used to end the name for the include instruction:

     %include filename%